uashogeschoolutrecht/function-app-refreshlogging/README.md

 # Refresh logging Power BI datasets

-## Goal
+## Introduction
-The goal of this application is to give updates on the refresh status of the Power BI datasets.
-This is done with a python script that both reads from the Power BI tenant as well as posts messages to the Data & Analytics teams channel.
-The application is deployed to Azure as a function app.
+The purpose of this application is to provide updates on the refresh status of Power BI datasets.
+The application utilizes a Python script to retrieve data from the Power BI tenant and post messages to the Data & Analytics team's channel.
+The application is deployed as an Azure function app.

 ### Setting up the Function App
-Before writing the application we need to setup a [function app](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-python) where the application can be deployed.
-Essentially a function app is a piece of script (in this case a python script) that is stored on an Azure server and can be trigger in several ways (in our case by a time trigger).
+Before writing the application, you need to set up a [function app](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-python) in Azure where the application can be deployed.
+A function app is a script (in this case, a Python script) stored on an Azure server that can be triggered in various ways, such as a time trigger.

 ![image](https://github.com/ALeemans/function-app-refreshlogging/blob/master/dayly-refresh-info/images/trigger-flow.png)

-The app `pbi-refresh-logging` is created on the `HU-PLG-DWH-DataPlatfrom` resource on the DENA Azure portal.
-In Visual studio code a connection is made to this app and from there a local template is created.
-The Azure functions extension has a variety of templates to choose from, one of which is the python time trigger template.
-This gives you the necessary files to get started.
-Two of which are most important, the `function.json` file and the `__init__.py file`.
-The former is used to set the time trigger and the latter is the file that runs the python script.
-Once we set this up, we can start writing our code!
+The app named  `pbi-refresh-logging` is created on the `HU-PLG-DWH-DataPlatfrom` resource in the DENA Azure portal.
+The application is created in Visual Studio Code, and a local template is generated from the Azure functions extension, specifically using the Python time trigger template.
+This provides essential files to begin development, including `function.json` for time trigger configuration and `__init__.py file` to run the Python script.

-### Getting dataset info
+### Getting Dataset Information

-As stated, the goal of this app  to get daily info on whether or not the refresh of the datasets were successful.
-In order to do this, we first we need to get the information from the HU Power BI tenant thru the API.
-A service principal has been added to the Power BI tenant that is used to retrieve this information.
-In order use this service principal we need to get an access token from the Microsoft server.
-In the authentication folder we have a function that retrieves this token.
+The primary objective of the app is to retrieve daily updates on the success of dataset refreshes.
+To achieve this, the application needs to fetch information from the HU Power BI tenant through the API.
+A service principal has been added to the Power BI tenant for this purpose, and the application uses an access token from Microsoft's server to authenticate API calls.
+The access token retrieval function is located in the authentication folder.

 ```python
 def getAccessToken(resource, client_id, client_secret, domain):